joerivanarkel/AzureCosmosDB/README.md

 ## Querying a Item from the Container

 I query an item from the container using LINQ with cosmos from the `Microsoft.Azure.Cosmos.Linq` package.
 To use a LINQ query I first must get a Queryable, using the `GetItemLinqQueryable<T>()` method.
 Then I specify the linq query ans send the result to the Iterator.
-From here I fristly check if the Iterator has results and if the count isn't zero.
+From here I firstly check if the Iterator has results and if the count isn't zero.
 Then I log the response adn return.

 ```csharp
 var queryable = _container.GetItemLinqQueryable<Entity>();